oat-im/pulsenet-udp/CPP-MANUAL.md

 3.  **CI Configuration as Code:** The CI pipeline configuration (e.g., `.gitlab-ci.yml`, GitHub Actions workflow files) is part of the repository and treated as code.
 4.  **Failing Build Breaks the Change:** A CI build that fails (either compilation or tests) MUST prevent the change from being merged until fixed.

-**If your library doesn’t have a CI configuration that successfully builds and tests on all target platforms, your library effectively doesn’t exist in a shippable state.**
+**If your library doesn't have a CI configuration that successfully builds and tests on all target platforms, your library effectively doesn't exist in a shippable state.**

 ---